Move38/IndieCadeEast_2018_GameJam/README.md

 The repository is structured by game prompt, please follow the simple guidelines to add your game to the repository.
 1. Fork this repository
+2. Create a branch named for your game/prompt
-2. Add a folder to the Repository titled (IN ALL CAPS) simply with the name of the prompt (i.e. TRANSCEND/)
+3. Add a folder to the Repository titled (IN ALL CAPS) simply with the name of the prompt (i.e. TRANSCEND/)
-3. Inside of your folder, place a README.md, and a single folder including your Blinks Sketch (.ino)
+4. Inside of your folder, place a README.md, and a single folder including your Blinks Sketch (.ino)
-4. Your README.md can be as simple as the folling
+5. Your README.md can be as simple as the folling
 ```
 #PROMPT